MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingSNIAndImmortals/README.md

 This example shows an implementation of the producer consumer pattern.

 There are two kinds of data produced :
-- fixed size (cf [AccelerometerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/AccelerometerData.java) source file)
+- fixed size (cf [AccelerometerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/AccelerometerData.java) source file).
-- variable size (cf [MessengerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/MessengerData.java) source file)
+- variable size (cf [MessengerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/MessengerData.java) source file).

 For fixed size data, there is one consumer (written in Java) and three producers (one written in Java, two written in C).
 For variable size data, there is one consumer (written in Java) and two producers (written in C).